pro-crafting/record-jar-converter/README.md

 ````

 ## Usage:
-Swagger is used for documentation of the [REST api](https://rjc.pro-crafting.com/record-jar-converter-rest-api/).
+The rest api is documented using openapi at [REST api](https://rjc.pro-crafting.com/swagger-ui/).
 The newest version of the REST api is always hosted at [rjc.pro-crafting.com](rjc.pro-crafting.com).

 The following example is based upon "The Art of Unix Programming", and shows an call to the api, together with the result: